nickbattle1/work-chatbot-terminal-backend/README.md

-# Zorro: Axent's Workplace RAG AI Chatbot
+# Workplace RAG AI Chatbot Backend

 Zorro is a Retrieval-Augmented Generation (RAG) AI chatbot backend designed for Axent.
 It works out of the terminal as-is and can be connected to a custom frontend for full functionality.
 The prompt is tailored to Axent's specific needs but can be adapted for other businesses or applications.